betterangels/buoy/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A community-driven emergency dispatch system.
+A community-based crisis response system.
 Buoy is a private, enhanced 9-1-1 for your community.

 == Description ==